Biological Sciences (with Foundation Year)

 - Key fact:

-- BSc(Hons) Biological Sciences at UWE Bristol offers human biology, ecology and molecular biology themes to allow you to tailor your degree according to your own interests.
+- Explore human biology, ecology and molecular biology and tailor your degree to your own areas of interest.

 Watch: The learning and teaching experience